apache/incubator-weex/doc/components/image.md

 ### Summary

-`image` tag is used to render a specified picture, and it shouldn't contain any subcomponents.
+`image` tag is used to render a specified picture, and it shouldn't contain any child component.
 You can use `img` as alias.

 **Notes:** the styles of `width` and `height` should be specified, otherwise it won't work.

 alias: `<img>`

-### Subcomponents
+### Child Components

-This component supports no subcomponents.
+This component supports no child components.

 ### Attributes